Why I Do This Services Experience Map Start a conversation

 "I didn't have a clinical trial to offer him.
 What I had was honesty and perspective — and the willingness to show up without false promises.
 He listened carefully.
 Then he looked at me and said: 'Thank you — keep pushing.'"

 At a patient meeting, I met a father whose son had been diagnosed with a rare, progressive muscle disease with no approved treatment.
 His son hadn't come that day.
-The father told me quietly that his son was depressed — that the disease was taking not just his muscles but his spirit.
+The father told me quietly that his son was struggling & that the disease was taking not just his muscles but his spirit.

 I told him honestly: the science was genuinely moving.
 Pharmaceutical companies were paying attention in ways they hadn't before.
 The research ecosystem was growing.
 Keep faith in your clinicians, I said.
 Keep hope.